KuppiliVenkataS/MultiAgent_MediaIntelligence/README.md

 Verify: "Given citations and claims, check for agreement across at least 3 independent sources.
 Flag potential defamation or uncertainty."

 Brief: "Write a concise, neutral brief with timestamps, bullet points, and inline numbered citations.
 Include ‘What/Why/Impact/Next’."

+**Folder Information**
+apps/ingest/models.py: Basic structure of the documents received. apps/ingest/normalizer.py: Contains utility functions for text extraction, language detection, etc. apps/ingest/producer.py: To create a Kafka producer instance.
+A Kafka Producer is a client application that writes (publishes) messages or records to Kafka topics. apps/ingest/rss_worker.py: This file is typically a Python script designed to ingest data from one or more RSS feeds and publish it as a stream of events to a Kafka topic (add as many feeds as you want).
+We used a STUB for checking the initial setup. apps/ingest/Dockerfile: A text file that contains all the commands needed to build a Docker image.

+scripts/create_topics.sh: The purpose of this file is to create the topics the pipeline expects with the right names, partitions, and replication.
+It creates raw-documents, error-documents, and enriched-documents.
+(There is a version issue with ‘-’ and ‘.’ in the document names.
+Please follow the requirements of the version. )